spencertipping/bake/README.md

 and runs the `bakefile` in the current directory.

 ## Features
-- Correctness (uses sha-256 to track contents, though you can change this)
 - Generality (track any kind of contents, not just files)
 - Parallel job execution
-- Remote job execution (requires passwordless SSH)
+- Remote job execution (requires passwordless SSH and sshfs)
 - Seamless integration with bash
 - You can type build rules at the command line
 - Dependency graphs are first-class (so you can ask bake how it would build